WheteThunger/BetterElevators/README.md

   - Tip: You can combine this behavior with powerless elevators to continuously build upward by alternating between deploying an elevator above you and moving the lift upward.
 - `EnsureConsistentOwner` (`true` or `false`) -- While `true`, deploying an elevator on top of another will assign the new elevator's `OwnerID` to the same value as the one below it, instead of using the deploying player's steam id.
 This improves the predictability of permission-based features, especially speed, by effectively ensuring that the player who placed the bottom elevator determines the elevator's capabilities.
 - `EnableSpeedOptions` (`true` or `false`) -- Must be `true` for the `DefaultSpeed` and `SpeedsRequiringPermission` options to apply.
 You may set this to `false` to disable this plugin's speed features, if you desire to use other plugins to control elevator speed.
 Note: If you disable speed features after using them for a bit, some elevators may still have their speed altered.
-- `DefaultSpeed` -- This speed preset applies to all elevators except those belonging to players with additional permissions.
+- `DefaultSpeed` -- This speed preset applies to all elevators except those belonging to players that were granted access to presets in `SpeedsRequiringPermission`.
   - `BaseSpeed` -- Base movement speed (vanilla is `1.5`).
-If acceleration is used, this is applied afterwards as a multiplier.
+If acceleration is used, the total travel time is divided by this number instead.
   - `EaseType` (`"Linear"`, `"Quadratic"`, or `"Cubic"`)
     - Set to `"Linear"` (default) to cause the lift to move at a constant speed (`BaseSpeed`).
     - Set to `"Quadratic"` to cause the lift to accelerate/decelerate (x² speed).
     - Set to `"Cubic"` to cause the lift to accelerate/decelerate even faster (x³ speed).
-- `SpeedsRequiringPermission` -- List of speed configurations for use with permissions.
+- `SpeedsRequiringPermission` -- List of speed presets for use with permissions.
 A permission is automatically generated for each entry using the format `betterelevators.speed.<name>`.
 Granting one to a player causes elevators they deploy to move at the configured speed.
-  - Note: These presets have the same options as the `DefaultSpeed` configuration option.
+  - Note: These presets have the same options as `DefaultSpeed`.

 ### Legacy speed options